jmcaffee/gdlc/docs/GDLC_manual.md

 defined, the alias must be used; the engine only recognizes/knows about the alias.

-TODO:IS THIS STILL TRUE (ABOUT ALIASES)?
+TODO: IS THIS STILL TRUE (ABOUT ALIASES)?

-TODO:DISCUSS THE ABILITY TO UNDERSTAND ALIAS' WHEN PULLING FROM PLKS.
+TODO: DISCUSS THE ABILITY TO UNDERSTAND ALIAS' WHEN PULLING FROM PLKS.

 Message definition statements must be terminated with a `;`.